-This essay was written for the Greenwell Cup on the processes which form Dartmoor’s landscapes.
+This essay won the Greenwell Cup, which is awarded for an essay on the processes which form Dartmoor’s landscapes.

 Assess the relative importance of both endogenic and exogenic processes in the formation of Dartmoor’s characteristic landscape.